 While holding the fish with the fork slide a wide spatula under it and lower it down onto the spatula.

-Carefully flip the mahi mahi over on the grate, just like flipping the pages in a book, and close the lid.
+Carefully flip the fish over on the grate, just like flipping the pages in a book, and close the lid.

 Squirt the juice of 1/2 a lemon on top of each one after flipping.

-They should look opaque (not transparent) and still be slightly moist (not dryed out).
+It should look opaque (not transparent) and still be slightly moist (not dried out).